Xia–Shang–Zhou Chronology Project

 The Xia–Shang–Zhou Chronology Project (夏商周断代工程 (Xià Shāng Zhōu Duàndài Gōngchéng)) was a multi-disciplinary project commissioned by the People's Republic of China in 1996 to determine with accuracy the location and time frame of the Xia, Shang, and Zhou dynasties.

 The project was directed by professor Li Xueqin of Tsinghua University in Beijing, and involved around 200 experts.
 It used radiocarbon dating, archaeological dating methods, historical textual analysis, astronomy, and other methods to achieve greater temporal and geographic accuracy.
-Preliminary results were released in November 2000.
-However, several of the project's methods and conclusions have been disputed by other scholars.
+Preliminary results were released in November 2000 and the final report was published in June 2022.
+Among other findings, it dated the beginning of the Xia to c.
+2070 BCE, the Shang to c.
+1600 BCE, and the Zhou to c.
+1046 BCE.
+However, some scholars have disputed several of the project's methods and conclusions.

 Background

 The traditional account of ancient China, represented by the Records of the Grand Historian written by Sima Qian in the Han dynasty, begins with the Three Sovereigns and Five Emperors, leading through a sequence of dynasties, the Xia, Shang and Zhou.
 Sima Qian felt able to give a year-by-year chronology back to the start of the Gonghe Regency in 841 BC, early in the Zhou dynasty.
 For the period before that date, his sources (now mostly lost) were unreliable and inconsistent, and he gave only lists of kings and accounts of isolated events.
 Later scholars were unable to push a precise chronology back past Sima Qian's date of 841 BC.

 Many elements of the traditional account, especially the early parts, were clearly mythical.
 In the 1920s, Gu Jiegang and other scholars of the Doubting Antiquity School noted that the earliest figures appeared latest in the literature, and suggested that the traditional history had accreted layers of myth.
 Noting parallels between the accounts of the Xia and Shang, they suggested that the history of the Xia was invented by the Zhou to support their doctrine of the Mandate of Heaven, by which they justified their conquest of the Shang.
 Some even doubted the historicity of the Shang dynasty.

 In 1899, the scholar Wang Yirong examined some curious symbols carved on "dragon bones" purchased from a Chinese pharmacist, and identified them as an early form of Chinese writing.
 The bones were finally traced back in 1928 to a site (now called Yinxu) near Anyang, north of the Yellow River in modern Henan province.
 The inscriptions on the bones were found to be divination records from the reigns of the last nine Shang kings, from the reign of Wu Ding.
 Moreover, from the sacrificial schedule recorded on the bones it was possible to reconstruct a sequence of Shang kings that closely matched the list given by Sima Qian.